 - Pay your taxes: Use the challan supplied by the Income Tax Department to make any tax payments, whether they are made offline or online.

-- After submitting your tax return, be sure it has been processed by checking your status on the Income Tax Department website.
+- After submitting your tax return, ensure it has been processed by checking your status on the Income Tax Department’s website.

 While filing your income tax returns, it is advised that you speak with a tax expert or use online tax filing software.

-The process of filing income tax returns can be complicated, and there are several mistakes that individuals frequently make.
+The process of filing income tax returns can be complex, and individuals frequently make several common mistakes.
 The following errors should be avoided when submitting your income tax returns:

-- Not reporting all sources of income: Ensure that you disclose all sources of income, such as interest, rental, and capital gains.
+- Not reporting all sources of income: Ensure that you disclose all sources of income, including interest, rental income, and capital gains.
 Penalties and legal repercussions may result from failing to disclose all sources of income.

 - Mismatch between taxes deducted and income reported: Check to see if the TDS amount listed on your Form 26AS corresponds to the total amount of taxes you paid for the fiscal year.
-Penalties and legal problems may result from any discrepancy between the TDS amount and reported income.
+Penalties and legal issues may arise from any discrepancy between the TDS amount and the reported income.

 - Tax return not verified: If you don’t validate your tax return, your return may be deemed invalid.
 Always use your Aadhar card, bank account, or net banking to validate your tax return.

 - Late filing: Penalties and interest fees may apply if your tax return is submitted after the due date.
-Make sure to submit your tax return prior to the deadline to prevent any late fees.
+Ensure that you submit your tax return before the deadline to avoid any late fees.

-You may guarantee that your tax return is filed appropriately and on time, avoiding any penalties or legal complications, by avoiding these typical blunders.
+You can ensure that your tax return is filed correctly and on time, avoiding penalties or legal complications, by avoiding these common mistakes.

 Penalties for non-compliance

-In India, there are a number of sanctions for breaking income tax rules.
+In India, there are several sanctions for breaking income tax rules.
 The following are some of the Income tax penalties in India that taxpayers could incur:

 - If you submit your tax return after the deadline, you will be subject to a late filing penalty.
 If the tax return is filed after the due date but before December 31 of the assessment year, the penalty is Rs.
 5,000; if it is filed after December 31 of the assessment year, the penalty is Rs.
 10,000.